Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 and check it with <code>nvcc --version</code>.
 </ul>

-### Setup Steam and Enable Proton Engine
+### Setup Steam

 1. Run `steam` to update and open it.
 2. Follow the instructions.
-3. Close it and open it again with desktop icon.
-If the icon can not be launched, right click on it and click `Allow Launching`.
+3. Restart Steam.
 4. Follow the instructions.
-5. Open Steam and click `Steam` on the menu bar (upper left corner) and click `Settings`.
+5. Click `Steam` on the menu bar (upper left corner) and click `Settings`.
 6. Click `compatibility`.
-7. Toggle on `Enable Steam Play for all other titles`.
+7. Toggle on `Enable Steam Play for all other titles` if such option exists.
-8. In `Run other titles with:`, select the option you want.
-The default is `Proton Hotfix`.
+8. Select the option you want.
-9. Reboot the computer.
+9. Restart Steam.

 ### Fcitx5